develprr/metamatic-blog/_posts/2023-07-31-validating-method-parameters-with-pydantic-in-python.markdown

 typed language such as TypeScript Java or C#, my bet is that first thing you want to enable in Python is strong typing.

-At least, this was also one of the first things I started doing on Python when I finally decided to go for it.
+At least, this was one of the first things I started doing on Python when I finally decided to go for it.
 It turns out, [Python](https://www.python.org/) is a fantastic programming language and it has the best selection of scientific libraries available so far.
 Luckily, it is also possible to fix that final annoyance that a former [TypeScript](https://en.wikipedia.org/wiki/TypeScript)